Pyro Scene

 Temperature Cutoff[0.01..+∞]

-Information on temperatures below this degree value is deleted within the simulation.
-By increasing this value, for example, only the effect of extremely hot areas on the simulation can be taken into account and the transitions between hot and cooler areas can be sharpened.
-In addition, the visibility of the density in the hotter areas can be improved by increasing this value.
+Information about temperatures below this degree value is deleted within the simulation.
+For example, by increasing this value, only the effect of extremely hot areas on the simulation can be taken into account and the transitions between hot and cooler areas can be sharpened.
+In addition, increasing this value can improve the visibility of the Density in the hotter areas.

-On the left, the temperature threshold and temperature cut-off were each left at 1.
-In the middle, only the temperature threshold was increased to 700, on the right only the temperature cut-off was increased to 700.
+On the left, the Temperature Active Threshold and Temperature Cutoff were each left at 1.
+In the middle, only the Temperature Active Threshold was increased to 700, on the right only the Temperature Cutoff was increased to 700.

 Ambient Temperature[0.00..+∞]

 You can use this to set the ambient temperature for your simulation.
-This can fundamentally change the course of the simulation, because a simulation that is cooler than the environment will, for example, sink downwards, whereas a simulation that is warmer than the environment will generally rise upwards.
-The buoyancy values, e.g., for density or temperature, can also be used to reinforce or reverse this effect.
+This can fundamentally change the course of the simulation, because a simulation that is cooler than the environment will sink downwards, for example, whereas a simulation that is warmer than the environment will generally rise upwards.
+This effect can also be amplified or reversed using the buoyancy values, e.g. for Density or Temperature.

 The following simulation shows an example of this.
-There, density initially rises to a temperature of 500 degrees and cools down in the process.
-The ambient temperature was set to 40 degrees.
-This means that the vapor, which cools below 40 degrees, then falls back down again.
+Here, Density with a Temperature of 500 degrees initially rises upwards and cools down in the process.
+The Ambient Temperature was set to 40 degrees.
+This means that the haze that cools down below 40 degrees then also falls back down again.

 Temperature Time Scale[0..10000%]